futile/ultra-game/docs/notes.md

 ---
 # Done
 ---
+- [x] Tooltips for Abilities (/Slots? probably later, start with abilities)

 - [x] Event when a `command` is accepted with trigger
   - [x] Use `command`-accepted event to unpause fight_time (if paused)